KopiSusu/sweetshop/README.md

 ## NOTES:

 This was probably the most enjoyable codding challange iv taken.
-And the constant emphasis on testing is insanely refreshing.
+The constant emphasis on testing is very refreshing.
 This was my first advent into Enzyme and I was amazed at how simple it was and easy to learn, especially compared to using the regular reactTestUtils (where your component test code normally doubles or tripples the size of your actual components).
 Their doc is pretty decent as well.

 I'm a big Redux fan.
 Team is awesome.
 Code is awesome.
 Single Store is awesome.
-Though for the small amount of state this app consisted off it may have been unnessecary, I dont think flux would get to that annoying to maintain level like it normally does in large applications.
+Though for the small amount of state this app consisted off it may have been unnessecary, I dont think flux or higher component state would get to that annoying to maintain level like it normally does in large applications.

 No routes needed for this app but React-router combined with React-router-redux makes it super easy to know where you are at all times in all the places.

 I don't think webpack even needs an introduction at this point, bascially industry standard.

 I added minimal styling to the app, as it was not asked for.
+It should work on all devices, I put in a couple different breakpoints.

 Very much looking forward to the code review!